connexcs/docs/docs/logging.md

 The causes of a dropped call:

- **1. Downstream BYE**: When the call has been disconnected from the **originator's**
+ **1. Downstream BYE**: When the call has been disconnected from the **originator's** side.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1MzQ4NDgyNSwxMjk0MzgwOTgzLDYyNT
+eyJoaXN0b3J5IjpbLTEwODI5NDY1OTIsMTI5NDM4MDk4Myw2Mj
-ExNzQ0Niw2NDA3MjA4NDQsMTIyMjQ3MjE1NF19
+UxMTc0NDYsNjQwNzIwODQ0LDEyMjI0NzIxNTRdfQ==
 -->